8 Makeup Trends To Inspire Your Party Season Looks

-Whether you're a rookie or a seasoned veteran in the world of beauty, we can all do with a bit of inspo when it comes to makeup for the holiday season.
+Whether you're a rookie or a seasoned veteran in the world of beauty, we can all do with a bit of inspo when it comes to makeup for the festive season.

 Between running around trying to find the perfect gift or party dress, there's already a lot on your plate, but don't be so quick to discount the power of a great makeup look.
 Even the most low-key of outfits can be transformed by the addition of a dramatic eye or statement lip.